Medmindz/.github/profile/README.md

     - Update the `SSID` and `PASSWORD` variables in the code with your WiFi credentials.

 4. **Upload the Code**:
-    - Connect your ESP8266 module to your computer and upload the code using the Arduino IDE.
+    - Connect your microcontroller(Atemga328PU) to your computer and upload the code using the Arduino IDE.

 ## Usage